CodyTolene/pip-boy-apps/README.md

  * @param {number} x - The X position of the leftmost pixel
  * @param {number} y - The Y position of the topmost pixel
  * @param {boolean} solid - Whether to draw the text solid or not
+ * @returns {Graphics} - The instance of Graphics this was called on, to allow call chaining
  * @link https://www.espruino.com/Reference#l_Graphics_drawString
  */
 drawString(str, x, y, solid);